MSc/Postgraduate Diploma Science Communication

 See our full glossary of learning and teaching terms.

 You'll attend three teaching blocks for each 30 credit course module.
-Teaching blocks are typically three days long, Thursday - Saturday.
+Teaching blocks are typically three days long, Thursday to Saturday.

 The modules are assessed in a variety of ways, to reflect the theoretical concepts, knowledge and practical skills you'll develop.
 For example, through portfolios, reports and oral presentations all of which you can use to attract prospective employers.
 The ability to evaluate your own work and others' is critical to success in the workplace, and several assessments are designed to help you acquire these skills.